EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.4.1 - March 22nd, 2017 =
+- Shifted the PHP version check to prevent tracking file from loading on PHP versions older than version 5.6.

 = 1.4.0 - March 14th, 2017 =
 - Introduced new hotfix for i10n month names and introduced a new filter `timeline_express_i10n_months` for adding months that are not yet supported.
 - Removed the old user tracking method and introduced our own.